apuex/custom-eclipse-ide/README.md

 ## Contribute to This Project

 * Bugfixes/Enhancements are welcome.
-* Do not submit your own project customizations, or feature set selections to this project.
+* Do not submit your own eclipse customizations to this project.